-Free portable colour picker and colour editor for web designers and digital artists.
+Free portable offline colour picker and colour editor for web designers and digital artists

 Just Color Picker features:

-- Averaged colour sampling for easy handling of colour noise.
+- Averaged colour sampling for easy colour noise handling.

-- 3x, 9x and 15x magnifier for great precision.
+- 3x, 9x and 15x magnifier and keyboard control of the mouse cursor movements for greater precision.

-- Colour list for saving and reusing the picked colour samples.
+- Colour list for saving, cataloguing and re-using the picked colours.

-- User’s comments and notes for each picked colour.
+- User comments and notes for picked colours.

-- Conversion of HTML, HEX and RGB colour codes into the corresponding colours.
+- Conversion of Hexadecimal and RGB colour codes into the corresponding colours.

-- RGB, HSV and HSL colour editors for adjusting and editing the picked colours.
+- RGB, HSV and HSL colour editors for adjusting and editing colours.

-- Gradient transition between the two latest-picked colours for creating a wide range of in-between hues.
+- Gradient transition between any two colours for creating a wide range of in-between hues.